Indemnification Clauses in an Employment Agreement

 - Australian common law can imply indemnity into employee agreements so an express indemnity clause in an employment agreement is not always required.

-What is an indemnification clause?
+What does an indemnification clause mean?

 In an employment agreement, an indemnification clause acts as a contractual transfer of risk from employee to employer, as well as from employer to employee in the case of mutual indemnification clauses.
 Indemnity clauses can take a variety of forms, however, an indemnity clause most often aims to prevent or compensate the employer or employee for loss which may occur as a result of being held legally liable for an event which occurs to a third party.
 Third party indemnity clauses come into operation where a third party is affected by the indemnified party and instead of the indemnified party being held legally liable, legal liability is transferred to the party contractually obligated by the indemnity clause to cover any expenses and hold responsibility for any damage caused.

 It is important to note that indemnification clauses can include either one, or multiple of the indemnity clause types listed below.

 - Indemnity clauses which protect against third party liabilities or claims: Party A provides indemnity to Party B to protect against liabilities or expenses arising from Party C.

 - Indemnity clauses which protect against financial loss: Party A provides indemnity to Party B if Party C does not honour their financial obligation to Party B.

 - Indemnity clauses where all parties indemnify each other (mutual indemnification): This occurs where each party in the contract indemnifies the other parties in their contract for losses or liabilities which occur as a result of the indemnifier breaching the contract.